-You can make lifelong friends and gain valuable cultural experiences through Rio Salado's International Education opportunities.
-We are here to assist you-from the application process to departure.
-All programs have eligibility requirements, so please contact the Office of International Education for more information.
+You can make lifelong friends and gain valuable cultural experiences through Rio Salado's International Education opportunities such as Study Abroad.
+We are here to assist you in any way if you are an international student or a domestic student wanting to study abroad.